-He has experience in law firm management, managing a legal aid centre for two years, and advocating for recognition and protection of human rights in Kenya.
+He has experience in law firm management, managing a legal aid center for two years, and advocating for the recognition and protection of human rights in Kenya.
 His practical skills include advocacy, legal education and awareness, and in litigation.
-His specialities are copyright law, entertainment law, and media law, broadcasting law, telecommunications law, and sports law, public policy formulation for the creative sector, advocacy, and litigation.
+His specialties are copyright law, entertainment law, media law, broadcasting law, telecommunications law, sports law, public policy formulation for the creative sector, advocacy, and litigation.

 HEAD OF PRODUCTION

 Eddie Olang is a media sales professional with over 13 years of experience in the Kenyan and East African markets, working from both the agency and the in-house sales perspectives.
 Eddie has spent many years of his professional career in media, first at Scan group and most recently at Nation Media.